What are the key rules/laws relevant to M&A and who are the key regulatory authorities?

 - ‘takeover offer’ to acquire voting shares in listed companies or unlisted companies with more than 50 members by making ‘on-market’ bids by acquiring shares on-market from shareholders wishing to sell, or ‘off-market’ bids which require selling shareholders to provide acceptance forms to the acquirer; or

-- ‘scheme of arrangement’ to acquire securities in companies which are recommended by the target’s directors, approved by shareholders and the court.
+- ‘scheme of arrangement’ to acquire securities in companies which are recommended by the target’s directors and approved by shareholders and the court.

 Takeovers must comply with Chapter 6 of the Corporations Act and schemes must comply with Part 5.1 of the Corporations Act.

-Off-market takeover bids are more common than on-market bids as they allow the acquirer flexibility to make offers for some (rather than all) of the target’s securities, and impose conditions on the bid and offer non-cash consideration.
+Off-market takeover bids are more common than on-market bids, for example as the former allow the acquirer flexibility to make offers for some (rather than all) of the target’s securities, and to impose conditions on the bid and to offer non-cash consideration.
 If, by the end of the bid period, the acquirer has ‘relevant interests’ in at least 90% (by number) of the securities in the bid class and has acquired at least 75% (by number) of the securities that the acquirer offered to acquire under the bid, it can compulsorily acquire the remaining securities in that class.

 Schemes guarantee the acquirer 100% ownership of the target if the scheme is approved by shareholders and the court.
-The shareholder approvals required are more than 50% (by number) of the members of the class present and voting and 75% of the votes cast on the resolution.
+The shareholder approvals required are more than 50% (by number) of the members of the class present and voting (unless the court orders otherwise) and 75% of the votes cast on the resolution.

 To undertake a takeover:

 - the acquirer prepares a bidder’s statement, lodges it with ASIC, ASX and the target, and despatches it to the target’s shareholders.
 This statement provides the target’s shareholders with information on the offer and other information known to the acquirer that is material to a shareholder’s decision whether to accept the offer.
-It may need to include an independent expert’s report if the consideration offered is not wholly cash;
+It may need to include an independent expert’s report, including if the bidder or an associate provided, or agreed to provide, consideration (which was not cash or relevant quoted securities) for a security in the bid class during the 4 months before the date of the bid;

 - the target prepares a target’s statement, lodges it with ASIC, ASX and the acquirer and despatches it to the target’s shareholders.
-This statement contains the target’s response to the bid and must contain each director’s recommendation on whether to accept the bid and all other information that shareholders require to make an informed assessment whether to accept the offer under the bid.
+This statement contains the target’s response to the bid and must contain each director’s recommendation on whether to accept the bid (or reasons why a recommendation is not made) and all other information that shareholders require to make an informed assessment whether to accept the offer under the bid.
 It may need to include an independent expert’s report opining on whether the bid is fair and reasonable if the acquirer is connected with the target;

 - the target’s shareholders decide whether to accept the offer;

-- the offer closes and the acquirer acquires securities; and
+- the offer closes and (if all conditions are satisfied or waived) the acquirer acquires securities; and

-- if the acquirer has achieved the compulsory acquisition thresholds, it can commence compulsorily acquiring the remaining securities in that class.
+- if the acquirer has achieved the compulsory acquisition thresholds, it can commence compulsorily acquiring the remaining securities in that class (see Q27).

 To undertake a scheme: